KartikeyBartwal/AI-Scoring-for-PTE-Tests/README.md

 B) Next, you need to switch on the API process.
 To ensure the API stays awake all the time when the machine is active, I made the fastapi as a system_d process.
 This means you won't have to worry for it to crash anytime.

-All the configuration has been done.
+All the nginx configuration has been done.
 Just run the following command:

 ```bash
 sudo systemctl start fastapi